Puppy Development Milestones

 Puppy Development Milestones: 3-4 Weeks

 Here is a 3 week old Shih Tzu puppy with her eyes open and she is trying to sit.

 - Puppies begin to understand that humans are different from dogs

 - First introduction to canine manners from mother dog

-- Some play fighting may occur among litter mates
+- More aware of litter mates and Some play fighting may occur among litter mates

 - Eats solid foods, but continues to nurse

 - Begins to eliminate on own

 - Becomes more stable on their four paws

 - Prefer to sleep next to or in a heap with litter mates